securityfirst/tent-content/contents_en/information/passwords/advanced/two-step-authentication.md

 SMS text messages can be intercepted, and most U2F devices cost money.
 The best solution for most people is to use an app like [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2).

 The [Two Factor Auth] (https://twofactorauth.org/) project tracks services and software that allow you to add 2FA.

+*If you run communications infrastructure, such as e-mail servers, there is free, open source software you can use to enable 2FA.
+Look for software offering implementations of the open standard "Time-Based One-Time Passwords" or RFC 6238.*